menu icon

 • With cabbage rolls: perfect to pour over Polish stuffed cabbage, turkey as well as sauerkraut cabbage rolls.

-• With meatballs or Polish kotlety.
+• With meatballs: or Polish kotlety.

-• With potato dishes, such as potato dumplings, Polish potato pancakes or potato zucchini fritters.
+• With potato dishes: such as potato dumplings, Polish potato pancakes or potato zucchini fritters.

-How to adjust the consistency of forest mushroom sauce
+How to adjust the consistency

-For a runnier consistency you can either add a little water or stock once the sauce is cooked or use less flour.
+You can adjust the consistency of traditional Polish grzybowy sauce depending on how you'd like to serve it.
+To loosen the consistency you can either add a little water or stock once the sauce is cooked or use less flour.

 You can also thicken the sauce once it's cooked.
 Simply dissolve another tablespoon of flour in 1-2 tablespoons of cold water, then add to the sauce as it's cooking as in Step 5 above (not forgetting to temper the mixture with a small amount of the hot sauce).